openlcb/documents/README.md

 git rm standards/generated/FooStandardS.txt
 ```

-9. Commit these to your branch.
+9. Commit these to your branch with comment "previous files removed"

 10. Move the files from draft to standards.